Supporting Westerham and Further Afield

 We are committed to enabling as many people as possible to worship at our church and to become part of our parish community at St. Mary the Virgin.
 We aim to benefit Westerham by offering a variety of church services and by enabling people to live out their faith as part of our parish community.
 As a parish church, we support people at key moments in their lives by preparing them for, and taking weddings baptisms and funerals.
 Our services and worship put faith into practice through prayer and scripture, music and sacrament.

-Being the only Anglican church in Westerham we offer a variety of worship services, including traditional language ‘said’ services, choral morning services, occasional evensong services and ‘Messy Church’.
-The vicar leads a service of Morning Prayer most days.
+Being the only Anglican church in Westerham we offer a variety of worship services, including traditional language ‘said’ services, choral morning services, occasional evensong services and ‘2nd Sunday, our informal service of word, prayer and praise’.

-As well as systematic Bible-based teaching in the Sunday services, there is a discipleship group "3rd Sunday", meeting monthly to discuss our faith.
-Church members support Churchill Church of England Primary School as governors and lead a weekly act of Collective Worship.
+As well as systematic Bible-based teaching in the Sunday services, church members support Churchill Church of England Primary School as governors and regularly lead Collective Worship.

-Throughout the year there are particular services that draw many from the community into the church, including for the bereaved (Light Up A Life) and Remembrance Day.
+Throughout the year there are particular services that draw many from the community to St Mary's.
 The church is open every day for private prayer as well as for tourists (free of charge); prayer requests can be left on the ‘prayer board’ and are included in the prayers in Sunday morning services.
-The vicar meets and prays with individuals on an informal basis as requested.
-The governors of Churchill school and the vicar offer pastoral support to staff and pupils.
+The clergy meet and pray with individuals on an informal basis as requested.
+The governors of Churchill school and the clergy offer pastoral support to staff and pupils.

 The Pastoral Care Team offers spiritual support, prayer and to distribute communion to those from our congregations who are unable to attend church services due to ill health.

 We also care for the large churchyard.